 Most sciatica treatment methods are nonsurgical.
-These methods might include brief periods of rest, specialized exercises and stretching, physical therapy, and non-steroidal anti-inflammatory drugs (NSAIDs).
+These methods include brief periods of rest, specialized exercises and stretching, physical therapy and nonsteroidal anti-inflammatory drugs (NSAIDs).
 However, in some cases, these conservative treatments only provide temporary relief, leading some patients to explore surgery as an option.
-Today, sciatica can be managed through safe, effective endoscopic procedures at Laser Spine Institute.
-In many cases, these minimally invasive procedures render highly invasive open back surgeries unnecessary.
+Today, sciatica can be addressed if you are a candidate for the minimally invasive spine procedures offered at Laser Spine Institute.
+In many cases, these outpatient procedures render highly invasive open back surgeries unnecessary.

-Sciatica, which is a form of nerve dysfunction (peripheral neuropathy), occurs when there is compression on, or damage to, the sciatic nerve.
+Sciatica, a form of nerve dysfunction (peripheral neuropathy), occurs when there is compression on, or damage to, the sciatic nerve.
 This nerve innervates the muscles behind the knee and lower leg.
-It provides sensation to the back of the thigh, part of the lower leg, and the sole of the foot.
+It provides sensation to the back of the thigh, part of the lower leg and the sole of the foot.

 Diseases that affect the entire body, such as diabetes, can damage many different nerves, including the sciatic nerve.
-The sciatic nerve also may be harmed by pressure from a tumor, abscess, or other mass, or by bleeding in the pelvis.
+The sciatic nerve also may be harmed by pressure from a tumor, abscess or by bleeding in the pelvis.

-Sciatica symptoms include sensation changes, numbness, tingling, burning, and pain in the buttocks, down the back of the legs, and/or into the sole of the foot.
-Sciatica can also cause weakness in the legs, knees, and feet, and in severe cases can cause a loss of mobility.
+Sciatica symptoms include sensation changes, numbness, tingling, burning and pain in the buttocks, down the back of the legs and/or into the soles of the feet.
+Sciatica can also cause weakness in the legs, knees and feet, and in severe cases, it can cause a loss of mobility.
 In many cases, sciatica affects just the right or left side of the body, but it can affect both.

 Treatment of sciatica